 Brice Ezell has written for PopMatters since 2011.
 He loves to write about music of any kind, literature, film, television, and philosophy.
 Progressive rock and metal are his primary interests, though there’s little in the music world he doesn’t like to engage with.
-His writing also appears in Sea of Tranquility and Hidden Track.
+His writing also appears in Sea of Tranquility and Glide Magazine (and formerly Hidden Track).
 You can follow his attempts at wit on Twitter and Tumblr if you’re so inclined.
 You can also contact him through email.
 He is a resident of the greater Portland, OR, area.

 Monday, July 15 2013

 PopMatters talks with Arthur Ashin, the man behind the Autre Ne Veut name, about making one of the year's best albums in the avant-R&B masterpiece Anxiety, along with the trends in R&B and contemporary pop that have influenced his diverse sound.